scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 This is not to say that UA and SA should not be conducted early in the model development process - obtaining the range of plausible output uncertainties is a critical step in input and model validation.
 Test data cannot be well compared against a single point estimate of a model's output, and it is necessary to have the full distribution of output values to compare test data against.
 Once a Monte Carlo analysis has generated these distributions, hypothesis testing or probablistic prediction measures like loss scores can be used to anchor the outputs against real-life test data.

 Some benefits are more qualitative.
 Monte Carlo analysis is an excellent way to uncover edge cases in a model through unexpected combinations of inputs, especially in highly nonlinear models.
 This is the core concept behind "fuzzing" techniques in software testing.
-And for any practitioner, outlier cases often contain the most useful information. :cite:`saltelli2019so` identifies this as one reason why researchers might (reflexively or unscrupulously) avoid UA and SA - it forces them to address the gaps in their models and makes it more difficult to explain away inconvenient results.
+And for any practitioner, outlier cases often contain the most useful information. :cite:`saltelli2019so` identifies this as one reason why researchers might (reflexively or unscrupulously) avoid UA and SA - it forces addressing gaps in models and makes it more difficult to explain away inconvenient results.

 While Monte Carlo analysis is not strictly necessary for linear models, it is often an easier and conceptually simpler way to compute the propogation of uncertainties and sensitivities through a model than using linear methods.
 And by making nonlinear models easier to examine, there should be less of a need to make linearity assumptions about a system in the first place.